 Inventory, lb : 0

-Chaga may be found growing year-round, but is best harvested in the spring and autumn when the tree is circulating optimal nutrients into the Chaga.
+Chaga mushrooms are available year-round, with a peak season in the spring and autumn when the tree is circulating optimal nutrients.

-Chaga is rarely, if ever, eaten raw due to its almost rock-hard consistency.
-Large chunks should be broken down into pieces no larger than 10 grams and pulverized in a spice grinder.
-The Chaga powder can then be steeped hot water to make Chaga tea which is complimented nicely by the addition of maple syrup.
-It can also be prepared with alcohol for a stronger tincture for a flavor extract, much like vanilla, and used in baking recipes.
-The raw powder can also be added to soups, stews and sauces in the same manner chocolate is used in savory molés.
+Chaga mushrooms are rarely if ever, consumed raw due to their rock-hard consistency and are best suited in ground form.
+The mushroom should be dried quickly to avoid mold, and large chunks should be broken down into pieces no larger than ten grams and pulverized in a spice grinder.
+The powder can then be steeped hot water to make Chaga tea which is complemented by maple syrup, or it can be prepared with alcohol as a stronger tincture for a flavor extract, much like vanilla, and used in baking recipes.
+The raw powder can also be added to soups, stews, smoothies, and sauces in the same manner that chocolate is used in savory molés.
+When in ground form, Chaga mushrooms will keep for about a year when stored in an airtight container.

 Nathan BochlerWisconsin, United States